 Purpose and Summary

-2020 Iowa Acts, House File 2389, updates the Iowa Code sections related to granting variances or waivers to eliminate the word "variances" and updates the requirement for the reporting of waiver determinations of the Department into the Legislative Services Agency Internet site to within 60 days of the Department's decision regarding a waiver request.
-The proposed amendments to Chapters 15, 70, 155 and 178 implement the Iowa Code changes.
+2020 Iowa Acts, House File 2389, updates the Iowa Code sections related to granting variances or waivers to eliminate the word "variances" and updates the requirement for the reporting of waiver determinations of the Department to the Legislative Services Agency Internet site to within 60 days of the Department's decision regarding a waiver request.
+The amendments to Chapters 15, 70, 155 and 178 implement the Iowa Code changes.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to the Department's waiver provisions contained in 641—Chapter 178.